Interjections in English

 In general, if you're deciding whether to use an interjection or not, consider the context and audience.
 Interjections can be a great way to express yourself, but they are more common in a casual context and informal conversations.

 Interjections are usually followed by an exclamation mark, comma, or question mark.
 An exclamation mark helps us express strong emotion, while a comma is used to express mild emotion.
-A question mark is used to express thought or opinion.
+A question mark is used to indicate a question or uncertainty.

 For example: